input-output-hk/catalyst-core/services/voting-node/development.md

 * jormungandr
 * jcli

-Access to postgres with Election DB.
+Access to postgres with Event DB.

 1. Get a working copy of the repository and change into the new directory.